 5 Female hormones – a change in a woman's routine can trigger hair loss – for instance, coming off the pill.
 The change in the hormonal balance that occurs at menopause may have the same result.

-6 Anemia - this is particularly common in women.
-Around one in ten women aged 20 to 40 suffers from anemia at some point in their lives - due to an iron deficiency.
-Dr Shahmalak said: "This is easily fixable.
+6 Anaemia – This is particularly common in women.
+Around one in ten women aged 20 to 40 suffers from anaemia at some point in their lives – due to an iron deficiency.
+Dr Shahmalak said: “This is easily fixable.
 First you will need to have a blood test to determine the type of anemia you are suffering from.
 If it is an iron deficiency, there are lots of supplements you can take.
-Most other strains of anemia are also treatable."
+Most other strains of anaemia are also treatable.”

 7 An underactive thyroid – this is a small gland in the neck which produces the hormones that are critical to metabolism as well as growth and development.
 Again this is treatable with synthetic thyroid medication.
 Once your thyroid levels return to normal, so should your hair.